OpenSAF: System Model

 The OpenSAF System Model is the key enabler API, allowing OpenSAF to process and validate requests, and update the state of objects in the AMF model, allowing directors to schedule workloads and service groups across worker/payload nodes.
 AMF behavior is changed via a configuration object.
 Services can use ‘No Redundancy’, 2N, N+M, N-way, and N-way Active redundancy models.
 OpenSAF lacks obvious modeling toolchains to simplify design and generation of AMF configuration Models.
 Ongoing research to address this gap, needs to deliver ecosystem tools, to better support modeling and automation of carrier-grade and Cloud Native Computing Foundation use cases.

 Control Plane

 The OpenSAF System Controller (SC) is the main controlling unit of the cluster, managing its workload and directing communication across the system.
-The OpenSAF control plane consists of various components, each its own process, that can run both on a single SC node or on multiple SC nodes, supporting high-availability clusters and service availability.
+The OpenSAF control plane consists of various components, each its own process, that can run on one SC node or on multiple SC nodes, supporting high-availability clusters and service availability.
 The various components of the OpenSAF control plane are as follows: